 Strongly defined security boundaries

 Your code executes in a Hypervisor VM and benefits from Hypervisor enforced security boundaries, as shown in Figure 7.
 Azure Hypervisor is based on Microsoft Hyper-V technology.
 It divides an Azure node into a variable number of Guest VMs that have separate address spaces where they can load an operating system (OS) and applications operating in parallel to the Host OS that executes in the Root partition of the node.

 Figure 7.
 Compute isolation with Azure Hypervisor (see online glossary of terms)

 The Azure Hypervisor acts like a micro-kernel, passing all hardware access requests from Guest VMs using a Virtualization Service Client (VSC) to the Host OS for processing by using a shared-memory interface called VMBus.
 The Host OS proxies the hardware requests using a Virtualization Service Provider (VSP) that prevents users from obtaining raw read/write/execute access to the system and mitigates the risk of sharing system resources.
-The privileged Root partition (also known as Host OS) has direct access to the physical devices/peripherals on the system (e.g., storage controllers, GPUs, networking adapters, etc.).
+The privileged Root partition, also known as Host OS, has direct access to the physical devices/peripherals on the system, for example, storage controllers, GPUs, networking adapters, and so on.
 The Host OS allows Guest partitions to share the use of these physical devices by exposing virtual devices to each Guest partition.
-Consequently, an operating system executing in a Guest partition has access to virtualized peripheral devices that are provided by VSPs executing in the Root partition.
+So, an operating system executing in a Guest partition has access to virtualized peripheral devices that are provided by VSPs executing in the Root partition.
 These virtual device representations can take one of three forms: